Arrival in Auckland, New Zealand

 On a ferry, leaving Auckland harbour bound for Gulf Harbour

-We visited the famous Piha Beach on the rugged coast west of Auckland and were fascinated with its black sand surfing beach!
-Although it was cloudy and rainy, we could see that Piha Beach definitely has a unique beauty.
+We visited the famous Piha Beach on the rocky coast west of Auckland and were fascinated by this beach with its black sand.
+Even though it was cloudy and rainy, we could see that Piha Beach has a unique beauty.

 View over Piha Beach